JamesClark123/hamt/README.md

-This project is a persistent implementation of the HAMT data structure, currently without sparse arrays or table resizing, that I completed for an independent study at Boston College.
+This project is a persistent, functional implementation of the HAMT data structure, currently without sparse arrays or table resizing, that I completed for an independent study at Boston College.
 The rest of this readme contains a description of the HAMT structure along with some performace testing of my code.

-For a more detailed description of HAMT, I recommend [Ideal Hash Trees](https://infoscience.epfl.ch/record/64398/files/idealhashtrees.pdf) by Phil Bagwell.
+For a more detailed description of HAMT I recommend [Ideal Hash Trees](https://infoscience.epfl.ch/record/64398/files/idealhashtrees.pdf) by Phil Bagwell.
+The information and technical details of this readme are drawn from that paper.
+Zach Allaun also has a great talk on [Functional Maps](https://www.infoq.com/presentations/julia-vectors-maps-sets/) on which this project is largely based.

 # What is HAMT?